020 3740 5856

 If you recognise yourself here, it may be time to take a new look at why you feel the way you do.
 Speaking to a financial adviser would be a good start.
 For one, they wouldn’t judge you, but would listen and offer guidance on what to do going forward.
 And it may not all be as bad as you think!

-Getting good advice makes you happier
+Getting good financial advice makes you happier

 It’s time to be happy

 Several studies support the idea that the main benefits derived from financial advice are psychological, rather than financial.
-Life is complicated enough and a financial adviser can bring sense of certainty in an uncertain world.
-They can also be someone to bounce ideas off and bring families together to talk about that awful taboo subject that is money.
+Life is complicated enough and a financial adviser can bring a sense of certainty in an uncertain world.
+They can also be someone to bounce ideas off and bring families together to talk about that awful taboo subject which is money.

 Whist financial advisers are not expected to be fully trained mental health experts, the advice process does have many therapeutic benefits.
 For most clients, their adviser is a mentor, counsellor and mediator supporting them as they live out the drama of day-to-day life.
 It’s time to get happy.
 Speak to your financial adviser!